andraztori/marrakesh/marrakesh/architecture.md

 The system uses a **strategy pattern** for convergence with trait-based dynamic dispatch:

-**Core Traits**:
+**Core Traits and Types**:
-- `ConvergingVariables`: Unified trait for convergence parameters (used by both campaigns and sellers)
+- `ControllerState`: Trait for controller state (replaces `ConvergingVariables`)
+- `ControllerStateSingleVariable`: Concrete type storing a single `f64` value (pacing or boost)
-- `ConvergeAny<T>`: Generic trait for convergence strategies, parameterized by statistic type
+- `ConvergeTargetAny<T>`: Generic trait for convergence targets, parameterized by statistic type
-  - Methods: `converge_iteration`, `get_converging_variable`, `create_converging_variables`, `converge_target_string`
+  - Methods: `get_actual_and_target`, `converge_target_string`
-  - `get_converging_variable` has a default implementation that delegates to the controller

-**Convergence Parameters**:
-- `ConvergingSingleVariable`: Concrete type storing a single `f64` value (pacing or boost)
+  - Provides the target value and actual value for convergence calculations
-- All current implementations use `ConvergingSingleVariable` for their convergence parameters
+- `ConvergeController`: Trait for controlling convergence behavior
+  - Methods: `next_controller_state`, `get_control_variable`, `create_controller_state`, `controller_string`
+  - Handles the actual convergence logic and state management

+**Controller Implementations**:
+- `ConvergeControllerConstant`: Constant controller that maintains a fixed value
+- `ConvergeControllerProportional`: Proportional controller that adjusts based on error between target and actual
+  - Uses `ControllerProportional` internally for the control algorithm

-**Campaign Convergence Strategies**:
+**Campaign Convergence Targets**:
-- `ConvergeTotalImpressions`: Converges pacing to meet impression targets
-- `ConvergeTotalBudget`: Converges pacing to meet budget targets
+- `ConvergeTargetTotalImpressions`: Target is total impressions obtained
+- `ConvergeTargetTotalBudget`: Target is total budget spent
+- `ConvergeTargetNone`: No target (constant pacing)

-**Seller Convergence Strategies**:
+**Seller Convergence Targets**:
-- `ConvergeNone`: No convergence, maintains constant boost factor
+- `ConvergeTargetNone`: No target (constant boost factor)
-- `ConvergeTotalCost`: Converges boost factor to meet total cost targets
+- `ConvergeTargetTotalCost`: Target is total cost (supply cost)

+**State Containers**:
+- `CampaignControllerStates`: Container for campaign controller states
+- `SellerControllerStates`: Container for seller controller states

 **Design Benefits**:
-- Separation of concerns: Campaign/seller logic separate from convergence logic
+- Clear separation: Convergence targets define what to converge to, controllers define how to converge
-- Extensibility: New convergence strategies can be added without modifying campaign/seller code
+- Extensibility: New convergence targets and controllers can be added independently
-- Flexibility: Same convergence strategy can work with different campaign/seller types
+- Flexibility: Any combination of target and controller can be used
-- Uniform interface: All convergence strategies work with `ConvergingVariables` trait objects
+- Uniform interface: All campaigns and sellers work with `ControllerState` trait objects

 ---